ctkjose/R1PLUSFIRMWARE/README.md

 Code is based on the marlin's `temperature.cpp`, it is mainly a cleanup and optimizations for our hardware.

+The code is build with two assumptions:

+1. The printer has a hot bed.
-Code is build around common EPCOS 100K Thermistors for the Hot bed and extruder [thermosistors](https://reprap.org/wiki/Thermistor).
+2. EPCOS 100K (like) Thermistors are used for the hot bed and extruder [thermosistors](https://reprap.org/wiki/Thermistor).

 ## G-Code ##

 This firmware includes a new g-code parser, that allows for parsing more complicated command syntax.
 The parser and gcode processing is completely new.
 Everything is structured and compartmentalized.

+A good G-CODE reference can be found [here](https://reprap.org/wiki/G-code), our flavor of G-CODE is more similar to RepRapFirmware and LinuxCNC.

 G-CODE commands are implemented as function callbacks.
 We can register function pointers to a given G-CODE.
 Adding or modifying a G-CODE is easier and safer.